 In case of damage, evaporation can lead to a concentration of the solute non-volatile boiler water constituents (salts, solid conditioning agents).
 Such conditions can lead to local alkali concentrations that result in stress fracture corrosion.
-Therefore, with only mildly buffered feedwater with conductivity < 30 μS/cm, sodium hydroxide as an alkalising agent is only permissible if the recommended pH range cannot be achieved with sodium phosphate alone.
+As a result, sodium hydroxide as alkalization agent is only permissible in slightly buffered feedwater with conductivity of <30 μS/cm, if the recommended pH range cannot be achieved with sodium phosphate alone.
 With this method, sudden fluctuations in pH value result in low sodium hydroxide content.